-Next we evaluate the 3d-2d coupled index on $S^1 \times \D$ in terms of supersymmetric localization and try to relate the 3d-2d index to holomorphic blocks to understand the structure of the bilinearity.
-In the cases of Abelian gauge theories, we find that 3d-2d indices reproduce holomorphic blocks in the particular choice of the fugacity.
+Next we evaluate the 3d-2d coupled indices on $S^1 \times \D$ in terms of the supersymmetric localization and try to relate the 3d-2d indices to holomorphic blocks.
+In the cases of Abelian gauge theories, we find that the 3d-2d indices reproduce holomorphic blocks with a choice of the fugacity.

 This paper is organized as follows.
-In section \ref{section2}, we explain super Yang-Mills action and kinematic action of the chiral multiplet and introduce consistent boundary conditions for $\mN=2$ multiplets.
-In section \ref{sec:BPSinteraction}, we discuss BPS boundary interactions for superpotential terms (three dimensional analogue of the matrix factorization) and the Chern-Simons term.
+In section \ref{section2}, we study the super Yang-Mills action and the kinetic action of the chiral multiplet and introduce consistent boundary conditions for the $\mN=2$ multiplets.
+In section \ref{sec:BPSinteraction}, we discuss BPS boundary interactions for the superpotential term (three dimensional analogue of the matrix factorization) and the Chern-Simons term.
 We also show the restriction of the $\mN=2$ supersymmetric transformation to the boundary torus leads to an $\mathcal{N}=(0,2)$ supersymmetric theory in two dimensions.
-In sections \ref{sec:localization} and \ref{Holomorphicblock}, we evaluate one-loop determinants of three dimensional $\mathcal{N}=2$ (vector and chiral) multiplets and two dimensional boundary $\mathcal{N}=(0,2)$ (vector, chiral, and Fermi) multiplets to study the relation between the 3d-2d indices on $S^1 \times D^2$ and holomorphic blocks in three dimensions.
-In section \ref{models}, we study several topics by illustrating concrete examples; first we consider an $S^1$-uplift version of the $\mathcal{N}=(2,2)$ hemisphere partition function of $\C \mathbf{P}^N$-model on $D^2$ and point out the index of this model is related to the K-theoretic $J$-function of $\C \mathbf{P}^N$, in other words, the $q$-deformed Whittaker function.
-The second model is the $U(N)$ SQCD and we study the structure of the index of this SQCD and its connection to K-theoretic vortex partition functions and surface operators.
-Third one is the gauge/Bethe correspondence.
-The last topic is the action of Wilson loops and vortex loops on the 3 dim index.
+In sections \ref{sec:localization} and \ref{Holomorphicblock}, we evaluate the one-loop determinants of three dimensional $\mathcal{N}=2$ (vector and chiral) multiplets and two dimensional boundary $\mathcal{N}=(0,2)$ (vector, chiral, and Fermi) multiplets to study the relation between the 3d-2d indices on $S^1 \times D^2$ and holomorphic blocks in three dimensions.
+In section \ref{models}, we study properties of indices from several view points; first we consider a three dimensional analogue of the $\mathcal{N}=(2,2)$ hemisphere partition function of the $\C \mathbf{P}^N$-model on $D^2$ and point out the index of this model is related to the K-theoretic $J$-function of $\C \mathbf{P}^N$ and the $q$-deformed Whittaker function.
+Second we study the structure of the index of $U(N)$ SQCD and its connection to K-theoretic vortex partition functions and surface operators.
+Third we study the gauge/Bethe correspondence.
+We also analyze a domain wall on $S^1 \times S^2$ and evaluate the 3d index with a domain wall.
+The last topic is the action of Wilson loops and vortex loops on the 3d index.
 The last section is devoted to summary and discussion.